The Dilution Genes

 Classic Champagne: Black + Champagne

-The black color is diluted to a sort of mousie grey-brown shade with darker points.
-Just like the gold and amber champagnes, classic horses have the telltale hazel eyes and mottle skin.
+The black color is diluted to a mousie grey-brown shade with darker points.
+Just like the gold and amber champagnes, classic horses have the telltale hazel eyes and freckled skin.
 (This is Go Boy’s Champagne Pride, a TWH stallion owned by Laura Kidder.)

 On to Other Modifiers